-FORM 10-K TION REPORTS PURSU JANT TO SECTION 13 OR 15(d) CACT OF 1934 (Mark One) ANNUAL REPORT PURSUANT TO SECTION N 13 OR 15(d) OF THE S SECURITIES EXCHANGE ACT OF 1934 e fiscal year ended Decembe OR TRANSITION REPORT PURSUANT TO SECT HE SECURITIES EXCHANGE ACT OF 1934 tion period from ommission File Number: 0-2 В BGC Partners, I nc.
-(Exact Name of of Registrant as Specifie ed in Its Charter) Delaware 13-4063515 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
-Employer Identification No.) 499 Park Avenue , New York , NY 10022 (Address of Principal Executive Offices) (Zip Code) (212) 610-2200 (Registrant Securities registered pursuant to Section 12(b) of the 's telephone number, includ Act: ing area code) Title of each class Trading Symbol(s) Name of each exchange on which registered Class A Common Stock, \$0.01 par value BGCP The Nasdaq Stock Market, LLC Securities registered pursuant to Section 12(g) of the Indicate by check mark if the registrant is a well-kno wn seasoned issuer, as define d in Rule 405 of the Securities Act.
-Yes No Indicate by check mark if the registrant is not require ed to file reports pursuant to S ection 13 or Section 15(d) of the Act.
-Yes No Indicate by check mark whether the registrant: (1) ha 1934 during the preceding 12 months (or for such shorter period requirements for the past 90 days.
-Yes No be filed by Section 13 or 15(d) of the Securities Exchange Act of ed to file such reports), and (2) has been subject to such filing $\label{eq:second-state} Indicate by check mark whether the registrant has sull of Regulation S-T (§232.405 of this chapter) during the preceding files).
-Yes No$ nteractive Data File required to be submitted pursuant to Rule 40 rter period that the registrant was required to submit such Indicate by check mark whether the registrant is a lar an emerging growth company.
-See the definitions of "large acce company" in Rule 12b-2 of the Exchange Act. - erated filer, a non-accelerated filer, a smaller reporting company of er," "smaller reporting company" and "emerging growth Large Accelerated Filer Accel erated Filer Non-accelerated Filer er Reporting Company Emerging growth company If an amonaine answell assuments indicate has already ma and if the registrent has alest ad not to use the extended transition period for accomplying with a
+FORM 10)-K PURSUANT TO SECTION 13 OR 15(c ANGE ACT OF 1934 1) (Mark One) ■ ANNUAL REPORT PURSUANT TO SECTION ON 13 OR 15(d) OF THE SECURITIES EXCHANGE AC Γ OF 1934 For th ne fiscal year ended Do ecember 31, 2022 OR ☐ TRANSITION REPORT PURSUANT TO SEC CTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the trans sition period from to Commission File Num BGC Partne rs Inc (Exact Name of Registrant as S pecified in Its Charter) Delaware 13-4063515 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
+Employer Identification No.) 499 Park Avenue, New York, NY 10022 (Address of Principal Executive Offices) (Zip Code) (Registran Securities registered pursuant to Section 12(b) of the Title of each class Trading Symbol(s) Name of each exchange on w hich registered Class A Common Stock, \$0.01 par value BGCP The Nasdaq Stock Mar ket, LLC Securities registered pursuant to Section 12(g) of th e Act: None Indicate by check mark if the registrant is a well-kn own seasoned issuer, a s defined in Rule 405 of the Securities Act.
+Y 'es □ No 🗷 Indicate by check mark if the registrant is not require red to file reports pursu ant to Section 13 or Section 15(d) of the Act.
+Yes □ No 🗷 Indicate by check mark whether the registrant: (1) h 1934 during the preceding 12 months (or for such shorter perior requirements for the past 90 days.
+Yes \blacksquare No \square Indicate by check mark whether the registrant has s of Regulation S-T (§232.405 of this chapter) during the preced files).
+Yes \blacksquare No \square Indicate by check mark whether the registrant is a la an emerging growth company.
+See the definitions of "large acc company" in Rule 12b-2 of the Exchange Act.
+Large Accelerated Filer × Accelerated Filer Non-accelerated Filer Smaller Reporting Company Emerging growth company If an emerging growth company, indicate by check any new or revised financial accounting standards provided put - period for complying with